nosz/angular-ionic-cordova-capture-and-sharing-image-audio-video/README.md

 # Step by Step
-## Example Ionic Angular Image Voice Video Sharing
+## Example Angular Ionic Capture and Sharing Image Voice Video

 of the
 [Ionic Framework](https://ionicframework.com/)  and [Angular](https://angular.io/)